dansmyers/ComputerOrganizationAndArchitecture/Notes/04b-Introduction_to_Pointers.md

 Pointers are a powerful and, in some cases, dangerous, feature of C. Many operations in C programs can only be carried out using pointers.

-## Declaring and Assignint to Pointers
+## Declaring and Assigning to Pointers

 To create a pointer, use a `*` in the variable declaration, as follows: